-Table 1.1 Todarement business process STEP PROCESSES TO BE FOLLOWED MUMBER 1.
-User End user submits request letter for goods or services to be department procured to departmental secretary and ensures that all minimum requirements for procurement are met. initiate a requirements for presurement are met. request for 2.
-Departmental secretary verify that all minimum requirements for goods or procurement are met and capture the request for processing in the municipal financial management system when all minimum services to be requirements for procurement are met. procured.
+STEP PROCESSES TO BE FOLLOWED MUMBER 1.
+User 1.
+End user submits request letter for goods or services to be department procured to departmental secretary and ensures that all minimum requirements for procurement are met. initiate a request for Departmental secretary verify that all minimum requirements for procurement are met and capture the request for processing in the goods or municipal financial management system when all minimum services to be requirements for procurement are met. procured.
 3. Departmental secretary rejects the request and sent it back to the end user if any of the requirements is not met or print and submits the request to the departmental senior manager for approval when all requirements are met.
 Departmental secretary keep record of requisitions captured and rejected.
-5. Departmental Senior Manager authorise request in the municipal financial management system, print and sign the approved request.
-6. Departmental secretary submits the approved request to Demand Officer in Budget and Treasury Office.
-2. BTO Demand Officer receives and keep record of all requisitions for (Demand goods or services from all departments.
+Departmental Senior Manager authorise request in the municipal financial management system, print and sign the approved request.
+Departmental secretary submits the approved request to Demand Officer in Budget and Treasury Office.
+2. BTO 1.
+Demand Officer receives and keep record of all requisitions for (Demand goods or services from all departments.
 Officer) 2.
 Demand Officer verifies that goods or services requested are in process the approved IDP, Demand management plan, and procurement request. plan and have funds available as per the approved annual budget.
-3. Demand Officer submit the request to Bid Specification committee for development of detailed specification of goods or services required.
+Demand Officer submit the request to Bid Specification committee for development of detailed specification of goods or services required.
 Bid Specification committee prepare bid documents for all requested goods or services and submit the signed specification to Demand Officer for processing.
-5. Demand Officer processes the request on the municipal financial system, sign and submit the request with signed detailed specification/bid document for goods or services required to Acquisition Office.
-2 DTO 4.
-A 3.BTO 1.
-Acquisition Officer receives and keep records of all requisitions of goods or services received.
-(Acquisition goods of convices received.
+Demand Officer processes the request on the municipal financial system, sign and submit the request with signed detailed specification/bid document for goods or services required to Acquisition Office.
+3.BTO Acquisition Officer receives and keep records of all requisitions of goods or services received.
+(Acquisition goods of services received.
 Office) 2.
 Acquisition officer updates the project register for the relevant process the financial year. request for 3.
-Acquisition Officer use the municipal approved database of transactions suppliers and Central Supplier Database to request price of R300 000 quotations as per paragraph 12 of this policy for transactions expected to be R 300 000.00 or below. or below (a).
+Acquisition Officer use the municipal approved database of transactions suppliers and Central Supplier Database to request price quotations as per paragraph 12 of this policy for transactions of R300 000 expected to be R 300 000.00 or below. or below (a).
 Transactions above R30 000 and less than R300 000 must in addition be advertised on the Municipal website, notice boards for at least 7 days.
-Acquisition Officer submit the requisition of goods or services with price quotations to Manager SCM for approval.
+4. Acquisition Officer submit the requisition of goods or services with price quotations to Manager SCM for approval.
 5. SCM manager approves or disapprove the quotations and process the request in the municipal financial system.
 The approval must be printed and signed by the manager SCM and disapproval must also be signed with valid reasons.
 6. SCM manager submit the approved request with price quotations to Budget section to confirm budget availability and for further processing.